🏗️ Generate OpenFeature flag manifest

 To install the OpenFeature cli you can follow the installation guide from the repository.

-Here the example is using code generation in GO, but react and other languages are supported.
+Here the example is using code generation in go, but react, typescript, C# and other languages are supported.

 Refer to the OpenFeature cli documentation for more information.